Opening a bank account in Belgium

 - Proof of residence

-If you open an account before entering the country, you will likely have to go to your local branch to provide proof of residence on your arrival.
+If you open a bank account in Belgium before entering the country, you will have to go to your local branch to provide proof of residence on your arrival.

-Opening a bank account if you are self-employed
+Opening a Belgian bank account if you are self-employed

-If you are a self-employed person living in Belgium you must open a bank account, separate from your personal bank account, for your business use only, regardless of whether you are setting up as a self-employed individual or a company.
+Opening a business bank account is part of the process of setting up a business in Belgium.
+If you are a self-employed person living in Belgium you must open a bank account for your business use only, separate from your personal bank account, regardless of whether you are setting up as a self-employed individual or a company.
 You should put your account number on all your business documents.
-Setting up the business bank account is part of the process of setting up a business or establishing yourself as a freelancer in Belgium.

-Direct debit, known as domiciliation/domiciliering, is the most efficient way to pay regular bills, as you can authorise companies that you trust to debit money from your account before a bill deadline.
-It is commonly used for utility bills.
+Direct debit, known as domiciliation/domiciliering, is the most efficient way to pay regular bills, where you can authorise companies to debit money from your Belgian bank account before a deadline, such as for utility bills.

 Standing order payments – called ordre permanent/bestendige opdracht – can be set up for regular payments of a fixed amount, like rent or mortgage repayments.
-You can also use it as a way of saving a fixed amount regularly, by automatic transfer from your current account to your savings accounts.
+You can also use it to build up a savings account by automatic transfer of a fixed amount from your current account.

 Banks in Belgium also allow clients to activate Zoomit, which is a free internet and mobile banking service that sends any important documents, such as invoices, credit notes and pay slips, to your bank account where you can manage everything in one place, removing the need for paperwork and allowing for quick online payment and reminders for over-due bills.

 Credit and debit cards are common in Belgium and widely accepted.
 Cheques are becoming obsolete and usually come with a fee.
-ATM machines are widely available and although Belgian bank customers previously were required to only use ATMs from their own bank, this is no longer the case.
+ATM machines are widely available and although Belgian bank customers were previously required to only use their bank's ATMs, this is no longer the case.

 The most common debit card in Belgium is known as the Mister Cash/Bancontact card.
 It is a chip card that has a four-digit PIN code.
 You can use the Bancontact to withdraw cash from ATMs or pay directly out of your account using your PIN code.
 Some banks also provide smartphone or tablet payment options.

-Most types of credit card are accepted to varying degrees.
-If you get a Visa or MasterCard from a local bank, the standard option in Belgium is for this to operate like a debit card, with the full balance taken from your account each month.
-Most major banks offer credit cards, which can range in fees up to EUR 50–100, depending on the type or if it is included in your banking package.
+Most types of credit card are accepted to varying degrees; fees range up to EUR 50–100, depending on the card type or if it is included in your banking package.
 Other major international credit cards can also be obtained and used in Belgium.